Humanizr/Humanizer/readme.md

  - [Continuous Integration from TeamCity](#continuous-integration-from-teamcity)
  - [Author](#author)
  - [License](#license)

+##<a id="install">Install</a>
+You can install Humanizer as [a nuget package](https://nuget.org/packages/Humanizer): `Install-Package Humanizer`

+Humanizer is a Portable Class Library with support for .Net 4+, SilverLight 5, Windows Phone 8 and Win Store applications.
+Also Humanizer [symbols nuget package](http://www.symbolsource.org/Public/Metadata/NuGet/Project/Humanizer) is published so you can [step through Humanizer code](http://www.symbolsource.org/Public/Home/VisualStudio) while debugging your code.

+##<a id="features">Features</a>

 ###<a id="humanize-string">Humanize String</a>
 String extensions are at the heart of this micro-framework.
 The foundation of this was set in the [BDDfy framework](https://github.com/TestStack/TestStack.BDDfy) where class names, method names and properties are turned into human readable sentences.